 On October 1st, 2015, Argentina submitted its Intended Nationally Determined Contribution (INDC), including an unconditional target to reduce GHG emissions including land use, land use change and forestry (LULUCF) by 15% below its BAU scenario by 2030 (equivalent to 60% above 2010 levels or 128% above 1990 levels excluding LULUCF).
 Argentina has also put forward a conditional target to reduce its emissions by 30% below BAU by 2030 including LULUCF (equivalent to 30% above 2010 levels or 85% above 1990 levels excluding LULUCF).

-Argentina’s INDC includes two emission reduction targets against a BAU scenario for 2030 provided in the INDC (670 MtCO2 incl.
-LULUCF and 633 MtCO2 excl.
-LULUCF by 2030).
+Argentina’s INDC includes two emissions reduction targets against a BAU scenario for 2030 provided in the INDC (670 MtCO2 including LULUCF and, according to our calculations, 633 MtCO2 excluding LULUCF by 2030).
 The unconditional target is a reduction in GHG emissions including LULUCF of 15% by 2030 below BAU, which is equivalent to 60% above 2010 levels and 128% above 1990 levels excluding LULUCF.
-The conditional target is a 30 % GHG emission reduction including LULUCF by 2030, which is equivalent to 30% above 2010 levels and 85% above 1990 levels excluding LULUCF.
+The conditional target is a 30% GHG emission reduction, including LULUCF, by 2030, which is equivalent to 30% above 2010 levels and 85% above 1990 levels excluding LULUCF.

 Argentina submitted a list of unilateral and supported mitigation actions currently being undertaken across the sectors energy efficiency, renewable energy, biofuels, forest management and waste management.
 According to the submission “these initiatives have a direct and positive consequence in the emission reduction of GHG, contributing to the ultimate objective of the Convention” (Government of Argentina, 2010).

-Under this scenario, emissions from all sectors (excl.
-LULUCF) are projected to grow significantly by 54% above 2010 levels by 2030.
-The energy, agriculture and cattle-ranching sectors will account for more than 80% of Argentina’s total emissions, with energy-related emissions increasing to about 62% between 2010 and 2030 and agriculture and cattle-ranching sector emissions rising by about 34% in the same period.
-More ambitious policies, especially in these two sectors, are needed for the country to get closer to what it would be a fair contribution in emissions reduction, given its potentials and capabilities.
+Under the new government of President Mauricio Macri, significant new policies have been introduced, including a renewable energy law.
+These policies are projected to contribute to emissions reductions of around 10–12 MtCO2e.
+Under current policies, emissions from all sectors (excluding LULUCF) are still projected to grow significantly, by over 50% above 2010 levels by 2030.
+Energy-related emissions are projected to increase about 60% from 20102030, and the agriculture and cattle-ranching sector emissions to rise about 30% in the same period.
+Energy, agriculture and cattle-ranching sectors are projected to account for more than 80% of Argentina’s total emissions in 2030.
+More ambitious policies in these two sectors are needed for it to get closer to what it would be a fair contribution in emissions reduction, given its potentials and capabilities.

-In the transport sector, law 27.132 aims to promote shifts in transport mode towards rail, with the modernization of the Belgrano cargas freight rail infrastructure (International Partnership on Mitigation and MRV, 2014).
-Incentives to replace old vehicles and improve the efficiency of road freight are also in place (Argentina Third National Communication, 2015).
-Furthermore, there have been efforts to improve mode shift and congestion in Buenos Aries with the Ciudad Verde programme (KAS, 2014).
+A very important development in the energy sector is the new ‘Renewable Energy Law’ published at the end of 2015, which aims to increase the share of renewables (including hydro smaller than 50 MW) in total power generation to 20% by 2025.
+Another important development is in the transport sector, where Law 27.132 aims to promote shifts in transport mode towards rail (International Partnership on Mitigation and MRV, 2014).
+Incentives to replace old vehicles and improve the efficiency of road freight are also in place (Government of Argentina, 2015).
+And there have been efforts to improve mode shift and congestion in Buenos Aries with the Ciudad Verde programme (KAS, 2014).
+A new ‘Biofuels Law’ was adopted in March 2016 and requires a minimum 12% of bioethanol blend in transport fuels starting in 2016.

-For the agriculture and cattle-ranching sector, planned policies include crop rotation, improvements in technology, efficiency of fertilizer use and increase in the slaughter weight and the weaning rate.
-Emissions from this sector are projected to still account for 32% of the total GHG emissions in 2030, with 12% coming directly from cattle.
-Considering the high level of methane emissions, combined with the increasing deforestation this activity is causing, the agriculture and cattle-ranching sector offers great potential for Argentina to constrain its emissions.
+For the agriculture and cattle-ranching sector, planned policies include crop rotation, improvements in technology, efficiency of fertiliser use and increase in the slaughter weight and the weaning rate.
+Emissions from this sector are still projected to account for almost 30% of the total GHGs in 2030, with 12% coming directly from cattle.
+Considering the high level of methane emissions, combined with the associated deforestation this activity has caused, the agriculture and cattle-ranching sector offers great potential for Argentina to constrain its emissions.

-The BAU scenario as well as the unconditional and conditional pathways are taken from the INDC (Government of Argentina, 2015).
+The BAU scenario, as well as the unconditional and conditional pathways, are taken directly from the INDC (Government of Argentina, 2015).

 El Senado y Cámara de Diputados de la Nación Argentina (2006).
 Régimen de Regulación y Promoción para la Producción y Uso Sustentables de Biocombustibles.
 Ley 26.093.